preciofishbone/OmniaDocsG2/blocks/qr-code/index.rst

 QR Code
 =======================================

-This block is available in Omnia 6.12 and later.
-Use it to a QR Code tp any Omnia page.
+Use this block to place a QR Code on any Omnia page.

 .. image:: qr-code-settings.png